Author: Alexis

 Now imagine instead a Michelin-starred restaurant.
 Every detail is thought through carefully.
 Standards are sky-high.
 Yet everyone, from the chef to the dishwasher, plays an active role in maintaining those standards.
 Trust and control coexist.
 Precision and creativity reinforce each other.

-That is the sweet spot of emerging leadership.
-It is not about choosing trust over control.
 It is about creating systems where trust enables control, and control protects trust.

-In your team, where might you be overusing one side of this polarity?
 And what small shift could bring you closer to that Michelin balance: high standards, high trust, and collective excellence?

-In busy weeks filled with meetings, decisions, and endless messages, it is easy to lose sight of what drives us.
 Sometimes we move from one task to another without noticing whether we are acting out of obligation or out of genuine choice.
-This quick reflection can help leaders and teams reconnect with what truly matters.

-Take a piece of paper.
 Draw a horizontal line across it.

 Now think back over your past week.

 Each time you did something because you had to, make a small mark below the line.
-Each time you did something because you wanted to, make a small mark above the line.

-Pause.
 Look at your page.
 What does your week look like?

 Now ask yourself:

-Are there any “below the line” activities that could move above the line if I changed how I look at them?
 For example, a difficult meeting you “had to” attend could become something you “want to” do if you saw it as an opportunity to learn, to build trust, or to clarify direction.

 Then, take the reflection one step further:

-What might the week of my colleagues in the leadership team look like?
-What would happen if we shared our drawings and compared perspectives?
-What would we learn about where our collective energy goes?
+• What might the week of my colleagues in the leadership team look like?

 And finally:

-What might the week of the people in our organization look like?
-Are we, as leaders, unconsciously pushing work “below the line,” assigning tasks that feel like obligations?
 Or are we creating the conditions for people to want to do work that truly matters to the organization?

 This simple drawing can open a deep conversation about motivation, meaning, and the space between “have to” and “want to.”